• Skip to primary navigation

 Calories:132kcal

 Easy overnight or same day gluten free pancakes with the fabulous flavor of sourdough.
-Use your discarded sourdough starter in this fluffy and flavor-packed sourdough pancake recipe! gluten free + easily dairy free
+Use your discarded sourdough starter in this fluffy and flavor-packed pancake recipe!
+This recipe is vegetarian, gluten free and easily dairy free.

 *Time above does not include time to rest the pancakes: overnight pancakes rest 8-12 hours; same day pancakes rest 10-20 minutes.